Vitamins and Supplements for ADHD

 Can Nutritional Supplements Help with ADHD by Filling Dietary Gaps?

-Some proponents of nutritional supplements believe that ADHD symptoms occur because of a lack in the diet.
+Some proponents of nutritional supplements believe that ADHD symptoms occur or may be worsened because of a lack in the diet.
 They also believe that supplements are needed to fill that dietary gap.
+The scientific jury is still out on whether any nutritional supplements actually can cause or affect ADHD symptoms, but some preliminary studies lend support to this theory.

 For instance, there are some studies on using iron supplements to treat ADHD.
 Findings from these studies suggest that children with ADHD may have iron deficiencies.
-The hypothesis is that supplementing with iron may improve ADHD symptoms.
+The hypothesis is that supplementing with iron may improve ADHD symptoms, although this has not been conclusively proven.

 It's important, though, to use caution when giving your child any supplement.
 Taking too much iron, for instance, can be toxic -- even deadly.
 It's important to check with your child's doctor if you believe your child may be iron deficient.